LKummer/break/doc/content/guide/getting-started.md

 );
 ```

-For the best functionality set the lowest and highest bounds as null.
-This
+Ensure to set the lowest and highest bounds to null.
+This helps break create
-ensures no useless media queries are created.
+minimal media queries.

 Note the breakpoint map keys must be named exactly `lower` and `upper`.

+### Creating Media Queries

 Now with the breakpoints defined we can do a small example.
-Say we want a grid layout that switches from a two columns to a single column on
+Say we want a grid layout that switches from displaying two columns to displaying
-any screen size smaller than `small`.
+a single column on any screen size smaller than `small`.

 The `breakpoint-down($key, $breakpoints)` mixin fits the job.
 It creates a media
 query enabled for screen sizes smaller than the upper bound of the provided